lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

 How to Use a Jupyter Notebook
 =============================

-Most RSP users will find Jupyter Notebooks to be the most efficient and powerful way to interact with the DP0.1 data set.

 Jupyter notebooks provide "cells" within which you type either Python code or markdown.
 When you execute the cell (by either typing _Return_ while simultaneously holding down the _Shift_ key, or by clicking a button), the contents of the cell will be executed.
 If you typed Python code in the cell, then the code will be executed.
 If you entered markdown, then it will be rendered upon execution to yield nicely formatted text (for some handy markdown tips, see `this blog post <https://medium.com/analytics-vidhya/the-ultimate-markdown-guide-for-jupyter-notebook-d5e5abf728fd>`_ or the `relevant section from the JupyterLab documentation <https://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/Working%20With%20Markdown%20Cells.html#Markdown-Cells>`_).

 In the RSP Notebook Aspect, your notebooks will be operating in a kernel that has access to the full Rubin Science Pipelines, including the "Butler" (ADD SOME LINK/REFERENCE?) that will be your main access tool to extract images and catalogs from the DP0.1 data.
 Many standard Python libraries and modules will be available, and users can install additional Python tools they wish to use.
 In DP0.1, the Notebook Aspect will not offer access to queries from the :ref:`Tools-RSP-Portal`.